 Founded in 2006 to combat a growing local problem (Champaign-Urbana has one of the highest rates of food insecurity in Illinois), the Wesley Pantry has grown into a major force in the local scene.
 Every month, on each Thursday, more than a thousand people visit Wesley to get the food they need to feed their families and make it to the end of the month.
 And in 2013, Wesley Pantry started another pantry at Parkland College, which gives out food four times a month.
 The first Monday of each month, Wesley Pantry distributes food to University of Illinois students.
-Learn more about the pantry in this video from local station WAND.

 There are other ways to help out, as well.
 Proceeds from Etc. Coffeehouse and coffee and tea sales during Sunday Coffee Hour support Illini Fighting Hunger and Wesley Pantry.